The Great Santini: Production notes

 Lewis John Carlino adapted the script from Conroy's novel.
 Carlino also directed the film.
 The title character, Lt.
 Col. Wilbur "Bull" Meechum, aka "The Great Santini", was based on Conroy's father.

 The story, for the most part, follows the book.
 The movie's major divergence is the absence of Ben Meechum's Jewish best friend, Sammy.
 The spelling of the family's surname was also changed from Meecham to Meechum.
 Also changed is Meechum's aircraft; in the book, he flies and commands a squadron of F-8 Crusaders, while in the film, the fighters shown are F-4 Phantom IIs.

-The film's producer, Charles A. Pratt, sought the use of military equipment from the U.S. Army.
-He wrote a letter telling the U.S. Army that "I want to assure you that Bing Crosby Productions expects to make a movie which will be a credit to the Corps and boost recruiting of the right sort of men".
+The film's producer, Charles A. Pratt, sought the use of military equipment from the U.S. Marine Corps.
+He wrote a letter telling the U.S. Marine Corps that "I want to assure you that Bing Crosby Productions expects to make a movie which will be a credit to the Corps and boost recruiting of the right sort of men".
 A copy of the script followed.
 The military was unhappy with it and asked that the script be changed.
 The studio agreed to the request.

-Much of the film was shot on location in Beaufort, South Carolina.
-Tidalholm, the 19th-century house used for the Meechum residence, was later used in The Big Chill (1983).

 The film was shot in a 1.85:1 aspect ratio but was only produced in that ratio in the LaserDisc format.
 The VHS and DVD releases are in 1.33:1, also known as full screen or pan and scan.
 To date the film has not had a release in the Blu-ray format.

 Herman Raucher misattribution

-Herman Raucher is often credited as a ghostwriter for the film.
+Herman Raucher has been mistakenly credited as a ghostwriter for the film.
 However, Raucher did no work on the film.
 The misconception arises from the fact that, in the 1980s, Raucher was hired to write a television pilot based on the movie.
 He only wrote "a couple of pieces," he explained.

 Raucher has said that he continued to receive fan mail for Santini into the 2000s, and that the volume of letters he received was surpassed only by the correspondence for Summer of '42.